painvision/BeeTuxMacro/README.md

-# BeeTux Macro
+# BeeTux Macro ☃️
-Open source Bee Swarm Simulator macro made for Linux.
+Open source Bee Swarm Simulator macro made for Linux. 🐧

-Written with [ydotool](https://github.com/ReimuNotMoe/ydotool) and bash, BeeTux supports every DE or WM, X11 or Wayland
+Written with [ydotool](https://github.com/ReimuNotMoe/ydotool) and bash, BeeTux supports every DE or WM, X11 or Wayland.

 > [!IMPORTANT]
 > Macro IS unstable.
-If you encounter bugs, open an issue, make a pull request, or contact me on [Telegram](https://t.me/NextTimeUsername)
+If you encounter bugs, open an issue, make a pull request, or contact me on [Telegram](https://t.me/NextTimeUsername).

 # Features
 Auto farm: